cboard-org/ccboard/README.md

 In order to know the size of the app before submitting it to the app store connect.
 Follow this steps: https://developer.apple.com/documentation/xcode/reducing-your-app-s-size#Create-the-app-size-report

-### Prepare the app for a run in a simulator

-Some plugins cause conflict to run Cboard on an IOS simulator.
-Only in order to test the app delete cordova-plugin-googleplus and cordova-plugin-iosrtc running these commands.
-Pay attention to don't preserve these changes after the test.

-1. `cordova plugin rm cordova-plugin-iosrtc`